unframework/unframework-website/index.md

 ## A bit more about me

 I was born into a family of engineers: my mom was a programming team lead and my dad worked in avionics and engineering.
-Tech was a presence in my life since early childhood: I grew up reading books about C and Assembly, graphics algorithms and computer internals, scavenged for bootleg CDs on flea markets and coded websites for my friends in high school.
-My first "computer job" was automating DevOps (before DevOps was a thing) and since then I have slowly climbed the web stack from the back-end to front-end, ending up with me founding a boutique dev shop focusing purely on React-based UI development.
+Tech was a presence in my life since early childhood: I grew up reading books about C and Assembly, graphics algorithms and computer internals, scavenged for bootleg CDs at flea markets and coded websites for my friends in high school.
+My first "computer job" was automating DevOps (before DevOps was a thing) but since then I have slowly climbed the web stack from the back-end to front-end, ending up with me founding a boutique dev shop focusing purely on React-based UI development.

 ## Misc fun hacks and demos